 - To maximize your horse fly catches, identify likely flight pathways to your property, usually from damp or wet areas such as ponds, river banks, and boggy areas where larvae will develop and adult flies emerge.
 (Adults typically emerge in 1-3 years). - Position your horse fly trap between the identified breeding sites and where humans and animals congregate.
 The H-Trap must be located in a hot, sunny location. - If you are not catching horse flies, but are certain your flies are positively tabanids, reposition the trap.
-Trial and error and patience are the key to a successful location, and repositioning may take place several times.
-Be aware that some objects may get hotter than the ball and compete with it, including metal (roofs, troughs), plastic around the pool (toys, slides, covers), blue liners, etc.; avoid placement next to these. - Determine if more than one horse fly trap is required for coverage depending on the horse fly population present and the number of humans and/or animals needing protection.
+Trial and error and patience are the key to a successful location, and repositioning may take place several efforts.
+Be aware that some objects may get hotter than the ball and compete with it, including metal (roofs, troughs), plastic around the pool (toys, slides, covers), blue liners, solar panels, etc.; avoid placement next to these.
+Please call us if you need help finding the ideal spot.
+We use Google Maps to help with the analysis of your property. - Determine if more than one horse fly trap is required for coverage depending on the horse fly population present and the number of humans and/or animals needing protection.
 One horse fly trap will cover 5 horses or about 2.5 acres. - Set out your horse fly trap(s) just before the first adult horse flies emerge in your area. - To move the H-Trap to alternative locations, unbolt the base pipe (1) from the middle pipe (2).
 This will allow you to more easily pull up the base pipe without damaging the ground anchor of the base pipe, and carry the remaining unit in place.
 Additional anchor rods can be purchased for ease when regularly moving horses/traps to different pastures, etc.